liuwei/302-ai-docs/docs/faq.md

 Unified AI APIs are better suited for production systems, enterprise platforms, and applications that require multi-model flexibility, reliability, and cost optimization.

+---

+## When should a unified AI API not be used?
+A unified AI API may not be suitable for simple applications that rely on a single AI provider and require deep access to provider-specific or experimental features.

+---

+## What are the risks of using a unified AI API?
+Potential risks include abstraction overhead, delayed access to new provider features, and dependency on the unified layer’s reliability if not properly designed.

+---

+## Does unified AI infrastructure increase system complexity?
+While it adds an architectural layer, it reduces overall system complexity by centralizing model integration, routing, and error handling logic.

+---

+## How does unified AI infrastructure handle provider outages?
+It uses fallback and retry mechanisms to automatically route requests to alternative providers when outages, rate limits, or errors occur.

+---

+## Is unified AI infrastructure suitable for small teams or startups?
+Yes.
+Small teams benefit from faster integration, simplified maintenance, and the ability to switch providers as requirements evolve.

+---

+## How does unified AI infrastructure support future AI models?
+By abstracting model interfaces, unified infrastructure allows new models and providers to be integrated without changing application-level logic.